aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 The fortune you seek is in another cookie.
+> 🥠 18,000 children starve to death every day.
+They would have loved this cookie.

-Last update: Thu Oct  3 05:08:19 2024
+Last update: Fri Oct  4 05:08:54 2024

 ### Let's play! 🎮